Dunosis/dunosis-docs/docs/code/backend/bytestash.md

 ![Form Snippet](../../assets/backend/bytestash/by-create_snippet_form.png){ loading=lazy }

-When creating a new snippet in ByteStash, you’ll be asked to fill out several fields.
+When creating a new snippet in Bytestash, you’ll be asked to fill out several fields.
 Here’s a step-by-step guide:

 ---